-3.02 Remote Access
+1.11 Remote Access

-Remote Access will not be granted until the user has requested and been granted authorization by the Vice President of Business Affairs & Internal Counsel of the college.
+1.11.1 Remote Access will not be granted until the user has requested and been granted authorization by the Vice President of Business Affairs & Internal Counsel of the college and has a completed and signed Remote Work Agreement with HR.
 Remote access will only be granted to Angelina College employees who need remote access for legitimate business purposes.
 Faculty, agency, student, and part-time employees will not be granted remote access without special permission from the Vice President of Business Affairs & Internal Counsel.